10 Steps to Choose an Office 365 Backup Solution

 • Assess the current volume of data your organization generates and stores within Office 365.
 This includes emails, documents, and data from other integrated applications.

 • Consider your data growth rate.
 An Office 365 backup solution should not only accommodate your current data volume but also scale seamlessly as your data grows.
-Look for solutions that offer scalable storage options and performance capabilities to handle increasing data loads without compromising efficiency.
+Look for solutions that offer scalable storage options, with some providers offering unlimited backup storage plans, and performance capabilities to handle increasing data loads without compromising efficiency.

 2. Recovery Objectives (RPO and RTO)